 Our loan agreement covers:

-- whether the loan is to be secured against and asset or unsecured
+- whether the loan is to be secured against an asset or unsecured;

-- any obligations and restrictions on the borrower to help ensure that the lender will be repaid
+- any obligations and restrictions on the borrower to help ensure that the lender will be repaid; and

 Do I need a loan agreement?

-You should protect your financial position if you intend to lend or borrow money with a loan agreement.
-A loan agreement is an essential document if you are lending or borrowing money.
-The loan agreement sets out the critical terms of how and when the loan will be repaid, giving all parties sufficient protection.
+A loan agreement is an essential document to help protect your financial position if you intend to lend or borrow money as a business.
+The loan agreement sets out the terms of how and when the loan will be repaid, giving all parties sufficient protection.

 Examples of situations when you may use a loan agreement are: